 (Quick fact: The actual term ‘telematics’ was coined back in 1978 by Simon Nora and Alain Minc in their report titled ‘L'Informatisation de la société’ – which was prepared for the French Prime Minister in response to the development of computer technology and the dawning of the information age).

-Since that time, computer processors have become smaller and more ubiquitous, while telecommunication networks have become widespread and effective in transferring larger amounts of data, regardless of where the computer is located.
-Whether it's on a lorry driving through the remotest parts of the Lake District or a delivery van on a ferry crossing the Channel, telematics can transfer near real-time data to central offices to help business owner’s better manager their fleet.
+Since that time, computer processors have become smaller and more ubiquitous, while telecommunication networks have become widespread and effective in transferring larger amounts of digital data, regardless of where the computer is located.
+Whether it's on a lorry driving through the remotest parts of the Lake District or a delivery van on a ferry crossing the Channel, telematics can transfer near real-time data to central offices to help fleet operators better manage their mobile workforce.

 How does a telematics system work?

-At the core of a telematics system is a vehicle tracking device.
+At the core of a telematics system is a vehicle tracking device or black box.
 It collects GPS data as well as a huge range of vehicle specific data from the vehicle’s ODBII port and transmits it via either GPRS (General Packet Radio Service), 4G mobile data or satellite communication to a centralised server that then interprets the data and enables it’s display to end users.

 There is a multitude of data collected by the telematics device, which when decoded, can provide in-depth vehicle information such as location, speed, idling time, harsh acceleration or braking (measured by an internal accelerometer), fuel consumption, vehicle faults and much more.

 All this data is then layered over a map in our fleet management software in near real-time and can be viewed via secure websites and apps optimised for smart phones and tablets.